forcedotcom/phoenix/README.md

 One way to experiment with Phoenix is to download and install a SQL client such as [SQuirrel](http://squirrel-sql.sourceforge.net/).
 Since Phoenix is a JDBC driver, integration with tools such as this are seamless.
 Here are the setup steps necessary:

-1. Remove any prior phoenix-[version]-client.jar from the lib directory of SQuirrel
+1. Remove prior phoenix-[version]-client.jar from the lib directory of SQuirrel
 2. Copy the phoenix-[version]-client.jar into the lib directory of SQuirrel
 3. Start SQuirrel and add new driver to SQuirrel (Drivers -> New Driver)
 4. In Add Driver dialog box, set Name to Phoenix